Is any sugar better than another? Just want a list of sugars best to worst?

 These are in order, sugars best to worst:

-- No sugar is best, and only small amounts of natural sugars.
+- Again, zero sugar is ideal, and only small amounts of natural sugars.
 (Hopefully someday I’ll get there!)

 - These choices are best, but see my notes below for more about each of them: Stevia, rapadura, sucanat, maple syrup, maple sugar, raw local honey (if you can't find a local source you can get raw honey here), palm or coconut sugar, molasses, dates, muscovado – these are all the least refined, the most natural, and contain the most nutrients – scroll down at that link for a comparison chart of the nutrient content in sugars.